School Shootings Become Focus of Police Training Across the Country | Taiwan News

 Officers are trained in an immersive environment with multiple life-size surrounding screens, hi-fidelity audio, highly-realistic video scenarios, and weapons that look and feel like the real thing.

-Matt Cunningham, Director, Virtual Systems, Meggitt Training Systems, says their systems are always being updated, “We learn from what’s happening from officers on the street and are constantly changing our video scenarios to reflect current, real-life incidents and threats.
-Our FATS 100P and our new FATS® 300LE out this summer, are the next-generation training tools officers need to sharpen decision-making skills and behave more decisively and successfully on the streets.”
+According to Matt Cunningham, Director, Virtual Systems, Meggitt Training Systems, “We learn what’s happening from officers on the street and are constantly changing our video scenarios to reflect current, real-life threats.
+With our new FATS 100P, we can quickly incorporate actual school environments to allow local police and school resource officers to train in the virtual settings they’ll actually encounter.
+Our FATS 100P and our new FATS® 300LE enable officers to sharpen their decision-making skills and act more decisively and successfully in real world situations.”

 About Meggitt Training Systems